Wildfire Preparedness & Planning

 • Plenty of bottled water and food for yourself and family

-• a radio and flashlight with plenty of batteries for both
+• Radio and flashlight with plenty of batteries for both

-• a full tank of gas in your car, and park it facing the street if possible
+• Full tank of gas in your car, and parked facing the street for easiest escape

 Keep your cell phone fully charged when wildfire activity is nearby so you’ll receive alerts and be able to communicate.
 Visit the City’s webpage for more tips on how to prepare, plan, and pack for an emergency.
 This Evacuation Checklist from the Tahoe Fire & Fuels Team can also help you prepare.